webpack/webpack.js.org/content/api/plugins/compiler.md

 ## Watching

 The `Compiler` supports "watch mode" which monitors the file system and recompiles as files change.
 When in watch mode, the compiler will emit the additional events ["watch-run", "watch-close", and "invalid"](#event-hooks).
+This is typically used in [development](/guides/development), usually under the hood of tools like `webpack-dev-server`, so that the developer doesn't need to re-compile manually every time.

 For more details about watch mode, see the [Node.js API documentation](/api/node/#watching) or the [CLI watch options](/api/cli/#watch-options).